isarachol/EC503-Fluctuation-based-Outlier-Detection/README.md

 - FBOD.m: calls GG_Randomlink.m and FVP.m
 - filter_outliers: separate outliers from normal dataset using outlier factor threshold.
 - Train_SSGD_SVM.m: performs stochastic sub-gradient descent to implement SVM and find the best hyperplane that classify two classes
+- Test_SSGD_SVM.m: Implement the theta of the training model to our pair-labels SVM classifier to predict the label of the test dataset and calculate the corresponding CCR.

 ## Datasets
 - PNDB (7 features, 2 classes): https://www.kaggle.com/datasets/slmsshk/pndm-prediction-dataset